sui-foundation/sui-demo-day-hk/README.md

 ## Prize Structure

-The competition results will be announced on the same day on April 16th.
-The following prizes will be granted to the winning projects:
+The competition results will be announced on the same day on April 16th before the end of the Sui Builder House.
+The prize pool will be divided between the four different primary tracks.

-TODO
+Each of the four primary tracks will have the following prizes:

+- Audience's Favorite: $3,000 USD
+- Audience's Favorite Runner-up: $1,500 USD
+- Judge's Choice: $3,000 USD
+- Judge's Choice Runner-up: $1,500 USD
+- Best New Project: $3,000 USD
+- Best New Project Runner-up: $1,500 USD

+For a total prize pool of $54,000 USD

 ## Developer Resources